APLConfiguration

 Swift

 Generates a string that can be passed as launch arguments to the app under test, to apply configuration.
-The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this configuration to be applied.
+The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this configuration to be applied (e.g. a Debug build).

 Objective-C example